Liverpool F.C.: Stadium

 Anfield, home of Liverpool F.C.

 Liverpool's home stadium is Anfield, which was built in 1884 on land adjacent to Stanley Park.
 Situated 2 mi from Liverpool city centre, it was originally used by Everton before the latter moved to Goodison Park after a dispute over rent with Anfield owner John Houlding.
 Left with an empty ground, Houlding founded Liverpool in 1892 and the club has played at Anfield ever since.
 The capacity of the stadium at the time was 20,000, although only 100 spectators attended Liverpool's first match at Anfield.

-The Kop is the stadium section where Liverpool's most vocal supporters, often referred to as "Kopites," have traditionally gathered.
+The Kop is the stadium section where Liverpool's most vocal supporters, often referred to as "Kopites", have traditionally gathered.
 Historically, the Kop was a terraced stand before it was converted to seating, and it has long been recognized as the heart of Anfield's fan base.
+The Kop has been called "one of the most famous ends of a stadium in world football" by BBC Sport, and Liverpool traditionally attack towards it in the second half of games.
 It was originally built in 1906 due to the high turnout for matches and was called the Oakfield Road Embankment.
 Its first game was on 1 September 1906 when the home side beat Stoke City 1–0.
 In 1906, the banked stand at one end of the ground was formally renamed the Spion Kop after a hill in KwaZulu-Natal.
 The hill was the site of the Battle of Spion Kop in the Second Boer War, where over 300 men of the Lancashire Regiment died, many of them from Liverpool.
 At its peak, the stand could hold 28,000 spectators and was one of the largest single-tier stands in the world.
 Many stadiums in England had stands named after Spion Kop, but Anfield's was the largest of them at the time; it could hold more supporters than some entire football grounds.

 Anfield could accommodate more than 60,000 supporters at its peak and had a capacity of 55,000 until the 1990s, when, following recommendations from the Taylor Report, all clubs in the Premier League were obliged to convert to all-seater stadiums in time for the 1993–94 season, reducing its capacity to 45,276.
 The findings of the report precipitated the redevelopment of the Kemlyn Road Stand, which was rebuilt in 1992, coinciding with the centenary of the club, and was known as the Centenary Stand until 2017 when it was renamed the Sir Kenny Dalglish Stand.
 An extra tier was added to the Anfield Road end in 1998, which further increased the capacity of the ground but gave rise to problems when it was opened.
 A series of support poles and stanchions were inserted to give extra stability to the top tier of the stand after movement of the tier was reported at the start of the 1999–2000 season.